hagemt/cwt-echo-bot/README.md

 You might prefer an IDE, but NodeJS makes it simple enough to write JavaScript with any editor, even ones like `vim`.

-To send HTTP requests, use your web browser (for simple GETs) or Postman or e.g. `curl -s http://localhost:8080/ -v`.
+To send HTTP requests, use your web browser (for simple GETs) or Postman or e.g. `curl -v http://localhost:8080/`.

 ### Basic Docker